-- Direct the preparation of, adopt, and maintain the long-range and short-range projects and strategies of the Long Range Transportation Plan (LRTP) which addresses no less than a 20-year planning horizon. - Develop and adopt a Unified Planning Work Program (UPWP) that identifies activities and budget per planning activities to be undertaken in the metropolitan area by the MPO. - Update and recommend projects for implementation through the adoption of the Transportation Improvement Program (TIP), a five-year program for intermodal improvement, along with performing the air quality conformity determination if required based on a change of conformity status.
+- Develop and adopt a Unified Planning Work Program (UPWP) that identifies activities and budget per planning activities to be undertaken in the metropolitan area by the MPO. - Update and recommend projects for implementation through the adoption of the Transportation Improvement Program (TIP), a five-year program for intermodal improvement, along with performing the air quality conformity determination if required based on a change of conformity status.

 In addition to the annual review of plans and programs, the Pasco County MPO participates in a quadrennial certification process as part of the Tampa Bay Transportation Management Area (TMA) along with the Pinellas (Forward Pinellas) and Hillsborough MPOs.
 TMAs are designated by the U.S. Census Bureau every 10 years for urbanized areas (UZAs) with populations exceeding 200,000.
-The Tampa Bay TMA was part of a guadrennial review conducted in early 2017, and public comment was invited during a Pasco MPO Board public hearing in March 2017.
-As part of the Tampa Bay TMA, the Pasco MPO was certified on January 22, 2018; as stated below and included in Appendix B. The certification will remain in effect through June 2021.
+The Tampa Bay TMA was part of a quadrennial review conducted in early 2017, and public comment was invited during a Pasco MPO Board public hearing in March 2017.
+As part of the Tampa Bay TMA, the Pasco MPO was certified on January 22, 2018; as stated below and included in Appendix B. certification will remain in effect through June 2021.
 "The FHWA and the FTA jointly certify that the planning process of the Pasco County MPO substantially meets the federal planning requirements in 23 CFR 450, Subpart C."